brunaportelaa/lil-javascript-functions/README.md

+# Bruna Portela
+You will notice that the only branches I have committed to are the ones finished with "_solved".

+The ones finished with "b" represent the unresolved exercises that I worked with.
+The ones finished with "e" represent the solution provided by the teacher.

 # Javascript: Functions
 This is the repository for the LinkedIn Learning course Javascript: Functions.
 The full course is available from [LinkedIn Learning][lil-course-url].